-Granted, the first few minutes of this movie are plain boring, but don’t let that stop you from watching one of the weirdest time-travel movies ever.
+Granted, the first few minutes of Timecrimes are plain boring, but don’t let that stop you from witnessing one of the weirdest time-travel movies ever.
 It’s quite amazing to see how they manage to pull off a quite subtle story in such a resourceful and clever way.

 Sleep Dealer is an interesting view of a future where immigration and globalization have become huge issues.
-People are divided amongst themselves, and government organizations are leveraging citizens' confusion to control them.
+People are divided, and government organizations are leveraging citizens' confusion to control them.

 Memento’s plot revolves around Leonard, a man who has made it his life's mission to avenge the rape and murder of his wife.
-His biggest foe, however, is his own disease - short term memory loss.
-To remember the important details and clues linked to his wife, he tattoos them onto his body.
+His biggest foe, however, is his own disability— short-term memory loss.
+To remember important details and clues about his wife, he tattoos them onto his body.

-Although, it's traditional horror for more than three quarters of this movie, the twist in the end is pretty unique, which takes some time to sink in.
+Although it's traditional horror for more than three quarters of this movie, the twist in the end is pretty unique and takes some time to sink in.
 You will be thinking about it for a long time.

 I am not going to reveal much.
-All I will say is, if you are looking for a twisted movie with some bone-chilling horror elements, you should give The Others a chance.
+All I will say is, if you are looking for a twisted movie with some bone-chilling horror elements, give The Others a go.

 Shutter Island is one of the best psychological thrillers to come out in decades.
-It messes with your mind and leaves you guessing for a long time after credits roll.
-You’ll feel like you are in the driver’s seat for the most part as the protagonist investigates to find out more about an escaped convict.
-The ending will compel you to question if the antagonists are protagonists, and vice versa.
+It messes with your mind and leaves you guessing for a long time after the credits roll.
+You’ll feel like you are in the driver’s seat for the most part as the protagonist investigates to find out more about an escaped convict, but the ending will compel you to question if the antagonists are protagonists and vice versa.
 It’s packed with enough twists and turns to make you dizzy!
-Can you figure it out by your own?
+Can you figure it out on your own?

-The plot involves a couple trying to get over their breakup by using technology to delete memories of their life together.
+A couple is trying to get over their breakup by using technology to delete memories of their life together.
 Halfway through, they decide to sabotage the operation as they realize how inhuman it really is.
 Is it too late for them?

-You know you have watched something special when you keep thinking about the parts of the movie for next couple of days and want to watch it again.
+You know you have watched something special when you keep thinking about the movie for next couple of days and want to watch it again.

 This movie boosted Jim Carrey as one of my all-time favorite actors.
 Credit should be given to Kate Winslet, too.
-Both Kate Winslet and Jim Carrey are really brilliant, cementing Spotless Mind as one of the best movies like Inception.
+Winslet and Carrey are both really brilliant.

 While we may never find any way to get access to our past, Evan, a 20-year-old college student, finds a way to go back through his childhood diary and attempt to change things for himself and his friends.

-The Butterfly Effect successfully showcases that even if you could go back in the past and take a different route, things will not be perfect.
+The Butterfly Effect successfully demonstrates that even if you could go back and take a different route, things will not be perfect.
 At the end of the day, you’ll have to be content with what you have and focus on your future as there are some things you just can't control.